17th-ndn-hackathon/17th-ndn-hackathon/index.md

 title: Welcome to the 16th NDN Hackathon
 ---

-We are hosting a two-day NDN Hackathon (November 18-19, 2023).
+We are hosting a two-day NDN Hackathon (March 8-10, 2023).
 The event is open and free to participate in and winners will receive exciting prizes!
 This event targets all levels of participants and, particularly for beginners, will be an excellent opportunity to get started with NDN.